andyroo21/SmartShepshed/README.md

 •	Website design and launch
 Gateway and sensor nodes programmed through Arduino IDE.
 The arduino IDE is a platform that is commly used by hobbyists to program development boards.

-Software for data base insertion Python programme.Python has been choosen mainly for it's ease of implementation and strength
+•Software for data base insertion Python programme.Python has been choosen mainly for it's ease of implementation and strength

-Website is coded using Bootstrap4, CSS, and JavaScript.
+•Website is coded using Bootstrap4, CSS, and JavaScript.

-Web/file server is running on Ubuntu 16.04.
+•Web/file server is running on Ubuntu 16.04.
 3. Components

 Gateway.